cacophony-wj/LeS/README.md

 	- [CGO isn't leaning / dodging! _or_ When I go into an adult scene, I hear sounds and voices but they just stand there!](#cgo-isnt-leaning--dodging-or-when-i-go-into-an-adult-scene-i-hear-sounds-and-voices-but-they-just-stand-there)
 	- [I did all that but the things are still just standing there, especially when I get attacked.](#i-did-all-that-but-the-things-are-still-just-standing-there-especially-when-i-get-attacked)
 	- [I'm locked into some gear and I can't move in third person.](#im-locked-into-some-gear-and-i-cant-move-in-third-person)

+# Licentia et Servitium: A Double-Sided Coin of Lover's Lab

 #  Requirements